 The integration of the peasant economy of Southern Mozambique into the mining complex of the Witwatersrand and its dependence for its continued reproduction on this cycle of exploitation was of major concern to the new Frelimo administration when Mozambique gained independence in 1975.
-The first major research project undertaken by the Centro de Estudos Africanos of UEM was precisely to investigate both the institutionalized migrant system and its peasant base with a view to creating policy that would lessen dependence on South Africa and usefully employ skills gained on the mines in the development of the rural economy of Mozambique.3 Mozambican policy to lessen dependence on migrant labour to South Africa was rapidly overtaken by the Chamber of Mines' strategic decision to rapidly scale down recruitment from Southern Mozambique in the mid-1970s.
+The first major research project undertaken by the Centro de Estudos Africanos (African Studies Centre) of the Eduardo Mondlane University (UEM) was precisely to investigate both the institutionalized migrant system and its peasant base with a view to creating policy that would lessen dependence on South Africa and usefully employ skills gained on the mines in the development of the rural economy of Mozambique (First, 1983).
+Mozambican policy to lessen dependence on migrant labour to South Africa was rapidly overtaken by the Chamber of Mines' strategic decision to scale down rapidly recruitment from Southern Mozambique in the mid-1970s.
 In the 1980s the spread of the war to the south disrupted agricultural production and created enormous social dislocation in the countryside, effectively smashing the peasant economy over large areas and creating hundreds of thousands of internally displaced people, and refugees in neighbouring states.